Albert0i/probabilistic-data-structure/README.2.md

 > A Redis stream is a data structure that acts like an append-only log but also implements several operations to overcome some of the limits of a typical append-only log.
 These include random access in O(1) time and complex consumption strategies, such as consumer groups.
 You can use streams to record and simultaneously syndicate events in real time.

-In Redis Stream terminology, a producer is the process to add data to stream; a consumer is the process to read from stream and process the data.
-Using stream in system design decouple both parties, each party do his own job.
+Put it simple, in Redis Stream terminology, a producer is the process to add data to stream; a consumer is the process to read from stream and process the data.
+Using stream in system design decouples both ends and make scaling possible.

 #### III.